Table of Contents

 Four of Italy’s major kinds include bold Chioggia, mild Treviso, tangy Verona, and bittersweet yet tender Castelfranco radicchio.
 (If you want to try them for yourself, our friends at J. Marchini Farms ship radicchio and other Italian produce like puntarelle and cardoons throughout the United States.

-This winter vegetable is considered Indicazione Geografica Protetta (IGP) in Italy, meaning some part of its production took place in the specified region.
-It even has its own exclusive group–aka a Consorzio, or group of growers and producers–that’s all about making sure their radicchio is grown according to the highest quality standards.
+This winter vegetable is considered Indicazione Geografica Protetta (IGP) in Italy, meaning some of its production occurred in the specified region.
+It even has its exclusive group–aka a Consorzio, or group of growers and producers–that’s all about making sure their radicchio is grown according to the highest quality standards.

 If you aren’t a fan of radicchio’s bitterness which you might taste when eating it raw, soaking it in ice water for a few minutes or cooking it will mellow the flavor.
 Try roasting it with olive oil, salt, and pepper or stirring it into a risotto.
 Otherwise, we like using radicchio as salad cups filled with apple, pistachio, and pomegranate.

 When working with fresh herbs, they’re best added toward the end of cooking.
-For dry herbs, add them during cooking, so they have time to release their flavor.
+Add dry herbs during cooking, so they have time to release their flavor.
 Note that Italian parsley has a stronger flavor than the curly kind.

 Three Ingredients In Classic Italian Cooking That Aren’t From Italy

-The tomato has made a permanent home in Italian kitchens from pizza, pastas, soups, stews, and antipasti; the tomato has made a permanent home in Italian kitchens.
-There’s even a specific type of regional variety (hint: the famous San Marzano kind) that’s used exclusively in Neapolitan pizza.
+The tomato has made a permanent home in Italian kitchens from pizza, pasta, soups, stews, and antipasti; the tomato has made a permanent home in Italian kitchens.
+There’s even a specific type of regional variety (hint: the famous San Marzano kind) used exclusively in Neapolitan pizza.

 Technically speaking, zucchini is part of the squash family, and squash originally comes from Mesoamerica, so we’re putting zucchini in the non-native category.